 - Find Your Bus Route: At the opening screen, simply type in your address (example: using the abbreviated suffixes of St., Ln., Rd., etc.) and you will be shown your bus number, your child’s closest bus stop, and the approximate arrival and drop-off times.

-- Zoning Information: A description of the five school zones and historical perspective.
+- Zoning Information: An interactive map of the five school zones.

 - Neighborhoods by School Zone: This listing shows schools by neighborhood and subdivision.

 The FSSD Transportation Department transports students safely to and from school and school activities.
 Drivers are expected to display a positive attitude, strong character, willingness to learn, and to be cooperative and courteous with other school personnel, parents, and students.

 The Transportation Department engages in continuous improvement.
 As concerns and special requests are presented, the Department reviews each one for safety and efficiency.
 Improvements are made based on student safety and the needs of the school district.
 Students, parents and employees provide important feedback and are encouraged to share ideas to provide better service for all.

 The Transportation Department contributes to the district vision of “Excellence in Teaching and Learning for All” by ensuring students arrive and depart from school safely and efficiently.